Hydra-Kernels/HYDRA-Build-Status-log/scroll-through.md

 **NOTE : Testers are requested to send their user logs issues on Discord Channel of HYDRA Testers !**

-**Copyright (C) 2022-2023 HYDRA KERNEL PROJECT**
+**THE KERNEL SOURCE CODE WILL BE KEPT PRIVATE UNTIL THE RELEASE IS DONE** **Copyright (C) 2022-2023 HYDRA KERNEL PROJECT**

 ***RELEASE DATE : To be (Updated)***